 Read my article “Top 7 Floating Plants for Beginners”.

 Decorations and Hiding Places

 When it comes to shrimp, snails, and small crabs, I usually recommend having sponge filters.
 They are cheap and provide everything that these animals need.
-However, having sponge filters with these crayfish is just a very bad idea.
+However, having sponge filters with these crayfish is just a very bad idea (but still possible).
 The point is that they like to chip and chew on it.
 With time, Procambarus clarkii will simply tear and break apart the sponge.

 Do not put it in an uncycled tank.
 Although they are pretty hardy and potentially can survive even during cycling, you do not want to take your chances.